When planning an upgrade, the following areas of an implementation must be investigated and addressed.

 QA Validation and Bug fix - QA should validate the application on both Author and Publish instances of 6.5.
 Any bugs found should be fixed and committed to the 6.5 code base.
 Repeat Dev-Cycle as necessary until all bugs are fixed.

-Before proceeding with an upgrade you should have a stable application code base that has been thoroughly tested against the target version of AEM.
-Based on observations made in testing there could be ways to optimize the custom code.
-This might include refactoring the code to avoid traversing the repository, custom indexing to optimize search, or use of unordered nodes in JCR, amongst others.
+Before proceeding with an upgrade, you should have a stable application code base that has been thoroughly tested against the target version of AEM.
+Based on observations made in testing, there could be ways to optimize the custom code.
+For example, it might include refactoring the code to avoid traversing the repository, custom indexing to optimize search, or use of unordered nodes in JCR, among others.

-In addition to the option of upgrading your code base and customizations to work with the new AEM version, 6.5 also helps manage your customizations more efficiently with the Backward Compatibility feature as described on this page.
+In addition to optionally upgrading your code base and customizations to work with the new AEM version, 6.5 also helps manage your customizations more efficiently with the Backward Compatibility feature as described on this page.

-As mentioned above and shown in the diagram below,running the Pattern Detector in the first step will help you assess the overall complexity of the upgrade and whether you want to run in compatibility mode or update your customizations to use all the new AEM 6.5 features.
-Please see the Backward Compatibility in AEM 6.5 page for more details.
+As mentioned above and shown in the diagram below, running the Pattern Detector in the first step can help you assess the overall complexity of the upgrade.
+It can also help you decide whether you want to run in compatibility mode or update your customizations to use all the new AEM 6.5 features.
+See the Backward Compatibility in AEM 6.5 page for more details.

 The AEM Uber jar includes all AEM APIs as a single dependency in your Maven project’s

 pom.xml.
 It is always a best practice to include the Uber Jar as a single dependency instead of including individual AEM API dependencies.
-When upgrading the code base the version of the Uber Jar should be changed to point to the target version of AEM.
-If your project was developed on a version of AEM prior to the existence of the Uber Jar all individual AEM API dependencies should be removed and replaced by a single inclusion of the Uber Jar for the target version of AEM.
-The code base should then be recompiled against the new version of the Uber Jar.
-Any deprecated APIs or methods should be updated to be compatible with the target version of AEM.
+When upgrading the code base, change the version of the Uber Jar to point to the target version of AEM.
+If your project was developed on a version of AEM before the existence of the Uber Jar, remove all individual AEM API dependencies.
+Replace them with a single inclusion of the Uber Jar for the target version of AEM.
+Recompile the code base against the new version of the Uber Jar.
+Update any deprecated APIs or methods so they are compatible with the target version of AEM.